Skip to main content

 "name": "MyExtension", //Specify a unique name to distinguish the extension.

-"main": "MyExtension.dll", //Specify the DLL file name in which the extension (IExtension implementation class) is implemented.
+"main": "MyExtension.dll", //Specify the file name of the DLL in which the extension (the IExtension implementation class) is implemented.

-"lifecycle": "application", //"application" for extensions that are valid from application startup to termination.
+"lifecycle": "application", //If the extension is valid from application startup to shutdown, use "application",

 "extensionPoints": {